zerofo/sys-con/README.md

 Reboot the Nintendo Switch.

-**Important note**: If you enable "Trace" or "Debug" log level, the sys-module will automatically increase the polling frequency to 100ms (For debug) and 500ms (For trace).
+**Important note**: If you enable the trace or debug log level, the sys-module will automatically increase the polling frequency to 100ms (for debug) and 500ms (for trace).
-This will add lot of latency to your controller (That's not an issue and that's expected) Thus, if you want to press a button, you will have to hold it down for 1s.
+This will add a lot of latency to your controller (this isn't a problem and is expected).
+So if you want to press a button, you have to hold it down for 1 second.
-These log levels (Trace and Debug) cannot be used to play a game, they are only here for debugging purposes.
+These log levels (trace and debug) cannot be used to play a game, they are for debugging purposes only.

 ## Features
 - [x] HID joystick/gamepad supported (PC Controller compatible)